 Almost anything Japan-made has a ready connotation of quality and Yamaha Bicycles’s units more than deserve to be labeled as quintessentially Japanese.
 Expect most of their models to be as expensive as they are superior in terms of tech incorporated, battery life, comfort (via handlebars), and smooth motor assistance.

 For their price, though, they might be quick to be overshadowed by other brands with models that deliver more shock absorption (an area where most of their models are weak at, unfortunately).

 Here is the link to visit the Yamaha e-bikes website.

-Being the biggest bicycle manufacturer in China merits Fuji-Ta a spot in this list.
+Being the biggest bicycle manufacturer in China merits Fuji-Ta a spot on this list.
 It should not be confused with the Fuji brand, though, which has more presence in the US market.
 Fuji-Ta has deep roots in mainland China where it was founded in 1992.
-A true testament to its size is the fact that it now has as much as five bicycle factories currently operating.
+A true testament to its size is the fact that it now has as many as five bicycle factories currently operating.
 This makes it one of the largest bike manufacturing brands in the world.

 Fuji-Ta also has its dedicated e-bike laboratory, where plenty of its models undergo numerous testing procedures before being rolled out in the market.
 At best, Fuji-Ta serves as a go-to option for riders who want budget-friendly and cost-effective e-bikes.
 Incidentally, it makes most of its models by request.